awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

    1. Choose an AMI that meets your needs, and then choose **Select**\.

-1. On the **Choose an Instance Type** page, select the hardware configuration and size of the instance to launch\.
+1. <a name="choose-an-instance-type-page"></a>On the **Choose an Instance Type** page, select the hardware configuration and size of the instance to launch\.
 Larger instance types have more CPU and memory\.
 For more information, see [Instance Types](instance-types.md)\.

    To remain eligible for the free tier, choose the **t2\.micro** instance type\.
 For more information, see [T2 Instances](t2-instances.md)\.